owid/etl/docs/architecture/workflow/garden.md

   --help  Show this message and exit.
 ```

-As an example, start the harmonization interactive session for table `undp_hdr` from dataset `meadow/un/2022-11-29/undp_hdr`:
+As an example, start the harmonization interactive session for table `undp_hdr` from dataset `meadow/un/2022-11-29/undp_hdr`, which has `country` column with the raw country names:

 ```bash